Ahn Doo-hee: Death and legacy

 After many years of living as an exile in his native country, and having never served the remainder of his prison sentence, Ahn was assassinated by Park Ki-seo, a 49-year-old bus driver and admirer of Kim Ku, on 23 October 1996.
 The weapon used to kill Ahn was a wooden club inscribed with the words "Justice Stick".
 Ahn was 79 years old at the time.
 He was cremated and his ashes were scattered in the Han River.
 Park Ki-seo was sentenced to three years in prison for murder, on the grounds that "the motive for the crime was public anger."
 He was released on 30 July 1997, and died on 10 July 2025.

 In 2001, declassified United States military documents dating from 1949 revealed that Ahn had been an informant and, later, an agent, for the U.S. Counter-Intelligence Corps (US CIC) in Korea.
-Those documents also revealed that Ahn was a member of the far-right anti-communist group known as the White Shirts Society.
+Those documents also revealed that Ahn was a member of the extreme anti-communist group known as the White Shirts Society.